MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 # Lab 2: Device Lockdown Features

-In labs [1a](iot-ent-create-a-basic-image.md) and [1b](iot-ent-customize-the-reference-device-in-audit-mode.md) we installed the OS onto a reference device and made customizations in audit mode.
+In labs [1a](iot-ent-create-a-basic-image.md) and [1b](iot-ent-customize-the-reference-device-in-audit-mode.md), we installed the OS onto a reference device and made customizations in audit mode.
 This lab describes several ways lock down your device using device lockdown features that are built in to Windows.
-The device lockdown features aren't listed in any particular order, and you can enable some, all, or none of the features, depending on the device you're building.
+The device lockdown features aren't listed in any particular order.
+You can enable all of the features, some of the feature or none of the features, depending on the device you're building.

 > [!NOTE]
 > This lab is optional.
 You can build an IoT Enterprise device without enabling any of the features described in this lab.
 If you aren't implementing any of these features, you can continue to [Lab 3](iot-ent-configure-policy-settings.md).

-For a fully automated approach to these steps consider using the [Windows 10 IoT Enterprise deployment framework](https://github.com/ms-iot/windows-iotent-deploy).
+For a fully automated approach to these steps, consider using the [Windows 10 IoT Enterprise deployment framework](https://github.com/ms-iot/windows-iotent-deploy).

 ## Prerequisites